Resources for Candidates

 Another 1 day SOE/OSCE course, the Stoke-on-Trent course website is here.

-All other enquiries should be sent to: thewelshcourse@gmail.com
+All enquiries please to: thewelshcourse@gmail.com

 This is an exam prep course run for free for all Y+H ICM trainees consisting of two Viva mornings and one OSCE morning in the weeks immediately prior to each exam sitting.
 Places are usually limited to regional trainees due to limited faculty.
 However, external candidates can enquire about cancellations to fficmprepyorks@gmail.com.